14 Principles of Management by Henri Fayol Explained with Real-Life Examples

 8. Centralisation

-Henri Fayol’s principles of management also include the element of centralization.
-Centralization refers to the concentration of power in the hands of the controlling authority combined with a top-bottom approach to management.
-In decentralization, the authority gets distributed to the defined levels of management.
+Henri Fayol’s 14 principles of management also include the element of centralization.
+The centralization refers to the concentration of power in the hands of the controlling authority, combined with a top-down approach to management.
+In decentralization, the authority is distributed to the defined levels of management.
 In today’s environment, a company has a mixed management outlook.
 An organization needs to be more centralized and decentralized.
 In total centralization, the bottom-level staff has no authority over their imposed responsibilities.

-Example: The element of complete centralization usually exists in small and medium-scale industries (sole proprietorships and partnerships) where there is insignificant work delegation with limited strength and the owners or the partners have the freedom to make business decisions.
+Example: The element of complete centralization usually exists in small- and medium-scale industries (sole proprietorships and partnerships) where there is insignificant work delegation with limited strength, and the owners or partners have the freedom to make business decisions.

 9. Scalar Chain

-Henri Foyal also mentions the scalar chain in his book, which contains Henri Fayol’s principles of management.
+Henri Fayol also mentions the scalar chain in his book, which contains Henri Fayol’s 14 principles of management.
 According to him, a scalar chain explicitly communicates between staff and management.
 Employees should realize their position in the company hierarchy and whom to approach for business communication in the chain of command.
-For effective implementation of the scalar chain, Foyal has suggested that an organizational chart should be ideal on a display board to have enough transparency on this matter.
+For effective implementation of the scalar chain, Foyal has suggested that an organizational chart should ideally be on a display board to have enough transparency on this matter.

-Example: Every profit and non-profit organization has a founder or CEO (highest level of the hierarchy), making an apparent chain of authority.
+Example: Every profit and non-profit organization has a founder or CEO (the highest level of the hierarchy), making an apparent chain of authority.
 It cascades down to the lowest level of subordinates in line with the hierarchy for delivering maximum output.

 10. Order